 When choosing a mobile device storage and charging solution, make sure you choose a product that has been fully certified by a Nationally Recognized Testing Lab to this standard.

-All of Bretford’s Store & Charge products have been certified in their entirety to UL 60950-1, as well as the GREENGUARD Gold standard for environmental safety.
+Bretford’s full line of Store & Charge products are certified in their entirety to UL 60950-1, ensuring safety for your organization, employees and users.